 - Through the individual self.
 The Bible teaches that God sometimes communicates to people through their conscience.
 In this case, God reveals himself to people through an unheard “voice,” encouraging them to make the right decisions and resist making the wrong ones.
 How a person knows that the “voice” of the conscience is legitimate is that the content of the communication aligns with the Bible.

 - Through other human beings.
-God’s voice can be heard through other people, such as when one person encourages another to take a righteous action.
-The Bible includes many examples of this like when Nathan confronted David about his with Bathsheba and God using Ananias to relay God’s message to the newly-converted, Paul of Tarsus.
+God’s voice can be heard through others, such as when one person encourages another to take righteous action.
+The Bible includes many examples, like when Nathan confronted David about his relationship with Bathsheba and God using Ananias to relay God’s message to the newly-converted Paul of Tarsus.

 The pope prays from the Liturgy of Hours and leads Masses.
 He also worships God outside of Mass.

 The purpose of the Liturgy of Hours is to sanctify the day and all human activity.
-When someone prays during the times specified in the book, including the pope, they are constantly calling upon God.
+When people pray during the times specified in the book, including the pope, they call upon God.

 The Catholic Church teaches that through prayer, a follower’s faith remains steadfast, as God always remains at the forefront of their thoughts.

-The most important times to pray the Liturgy of Hours is for morning and evening hours.
+The most important times to pray the Liturgy of Hours are for morning and evening hours.